- 10 Wonderful Winter in Connecticut Things to Do 2023/2024 ❄️ - December 10, 2023

 Beach & King Street Inn

-Want to be near the water?
-Then Beach & King Street Inn is an excellent choice for Rockport beach hotels.
-The property is rated as a great value on Booking.com, and couples, in particular, seem to favor this inn.
+One of the most highly rated of the Rockport beach hotels for couples in particular, this is certainly a popular pick!
 You don’t have to walk far to be in the heart of things, either.
-Bearskin Neck is just 2,100 feet away!
+Bearskin Neck is just 2,100 feet away.

-Want a delicious breakfast and a great location?
-That’s what guests of the Seafarer Inn rave about.
+Looking for Rockport MA hotels with a delicious breakfast in a fantastic location?
+That’s what you’ll find at the Seafarer Inn and what most guests rave about!

 Planning a trip to the Cape Ann region or greater Boston?
 Check out these other helpful resources: